 image description

-Stephanie Goldberg represents clients in all facets of commercial litigation.
-Prior to joining Keker, Van Nest & Peters, Ms. Goldberg served as a law clerk to Judge Raymond T. Chen of the U.S. Court of Appeals for the Federal Circuit and to Judge Charles F. Lettow of the U.S. Court of Federal Claims.
+Stephanie earned her law degree with honors from Georgetown University Law Center and her bachelor’s degree in electrical engineering from Princeton University.
+Before joining Keker, Van Nest & Peters, Stephanie served as a law clerk to Judge Raymond T. Chen of the U.S. Court of Appeals for the Federal Circuit and to Judge Charles F. Lettow of the U.S. Court of Federal Claims.
+Before law school, Stephanie worked in technology policy at Microsoft.

-Stephanie Goldberg represents clients in all facets of commercial litigation.
-Prior to joining Keker, Van Nest & Peters, Ms. Goldberg served as a law clerk to Judge Raymond T. Chen of the U.S. Court of Appeals for the Federal Circuit and to Judge Charles F. Lettow of the U.S. Court of Federal Claims.
+Stephanie earned her law degree with honors from Georgetown University Law Center and her bachelor’s degree in electrical engineering from Princeton University.
+Before joining Keker, Van Nest & Peters, Stephanie served as a law clerk to Judge Raymond T. Chen of the U.S. Court of Appeals for the Federal Circuit and to Judge Charles F. Lettow of the U.S. Court of Federal Claims.
+Before law school, Stephanie worked in technology policy at Microsoft.

 Am Law Litigation Daily: Another Dose of Litigator of the Week Runners-Up and Shout Outs